ChristopherWerby/code-modules/README.md

 *	It is more consistent to replace PAGE variable calls to the Pages module with TEMPLATE.
 	*	Sometimes, the PAGE variable is used within a module which may have overwritten the TEMPLATE variable.
 So define `#PAGE# = '#TEMPLATE#'` in the global variables so that it can be used further down the chain.
 *	Add a title attribute to the related Portfolio items anchor tags around related images.
+*	Add a color to the far background of all pages to match header and footer color.
+	*	Stops the white bounce when scroll up or down to the extremes of the page.